The Ninety-Ten Split for Natural Resources

 Water Rights and Renewable vs. Non-Renewable Distinctions

 Arizona's approach to water rights recognizes a practical reality.
 Renewable water sources, such as wells that replenish naturally, generate receipts that go entirely to income.
-Non-renewable water follows the same ninety-ten principal-income split as minerals.
+Non-renewable water follows the same ninety-ten split as minerals.

-The statute applies regardless of whether the person who created the trust was already extracting resources before the trust was established.
-For trusts that owned resource interests before this article took effect, the trustee has a choice: apply the new rules or continue the method used previously.
-Trusts that acquire resource interests after the effective date must follow the statutory allocation.
+The statute applies even if the trust creator was already extracting resources before the trust existed.
+For trusts that owned resource interests before this article took effect, the trustee has a choice.
+The trustee can apply the new rules or keep using the prior method.

 Production payments receive their own treatment.
 To the extent the agreement includes a factor for interest, that portion goes to income.
 The balance goes to principal.